 Should the child not be collected within 15 minutes, staff will endeavour to contact the parent / guardian on the emergency contact number which can be found on the parental consent form.
-In the event that a child is not collected a minimum of two staff or a staff member and volunteer will wait at the venue until a parent / carer arrives.
+If a child is not collected a minimum of two staff, or a staff member and volunteer will wait at the venue until a parent/carer arrives.